Admissions

 Martin Scorsese Institute of Global Cinematic Arts

-1. Have you had any previous cinema-related course work,
+A. Have you taken any cinema-related classes?

 Dramatic Writing